 However, they don’t feed on or tunnel through wood the way termites or powderpost beetles do.

 We occasionally get calls from worried homeowners thinking they’ve found termites in their bed frames.
-While they don’t fly or eat wood, they can sometimes be mistaken for young termites or beetle larvae.
+While they don’t fly or eat wood, bed bugs can sometimes be mistaken for young termites or beetle larvae.
+If you’re not sure, a proper inspection will help sort it out.

 When Swarming Insects Signal a Bigger Problem